arq5x/poretools/docs/content/examples.rst

     poretools fastq --type fwd,rev fast5/

-Only extract sequence with more complement events than templte.
+Only extract sequence with more complement events than template.
+These are the so-called "high quality 2D reads" and are the most accurate sequences from a given run.

 .. code-block:: bash